formlio/forml/docs/workflow/actor.rst

 .. attention::
-    Rather then to just *actors*, the third-party implementations are usually required to be converted all the way to ForML :doc:`operators <operator>` to be eventually composable within the pipeline expressions.
+    Rather then to just *actors*, the third-party implementations are usually required to be converted all the way to ForML :ref:`operators <operator>` to be eventually composable within the pipeline expressions.
 For this purpose, there is even easier method of turning those implementations into operators with no effort using the :func:`@wrap.importer <forml.pipeline.wrap.importer>` context manager - see the